An Urban Apartment: 5 Tips for Organizing & Displaying Your Collections

 I know this client since the 80-ies; he is my ex-husband.
-He is one of my biggest fans these days and talks about the great job I‘ve done on his urban apartment when I am not there to hear it.
+Actually, he is one of my biggest fans these days and talks about the great job I‘ve done remodeling and organizing his urban apartment when I am not there to hear it.
 He is a developer and has worked with plenty of architects over the years, but for his personal space, he chose to keep it “all in the family.”
 Surely, I would have his back.
 It’s funny how things work out.

 At his previous place on the roof of the building where Alexander Calder’s descendants and the Libeskinds resided, he would have to eat standing up but lie down to watch television.
 Not a good plan.
 Finally, he acquired a penthouse in Williamsburg, a hipster area of Brooklyn, big enough to have a dining table, a sofa in the vicinity of the television set, and ample space to display his favorite things.